getnamingo/registrar-onboarding/README.md

 - Better protection for admin interface.

-- Docusign and other options like EIDAS.
+- Integration with DocuSign, DocuSeal, Odoo Sign and EIDAS.

 - Mailing notifications.

 - Way to delete or protect contracts from public eye.

 - Options to pay onboarding fee if registry needs it.

-- Replace registry IP on timestamp.

 ## Acknowledgements